Airway diseases

 Factors influencing LAMA addition to COPD patients receiving ICS/LABA in clinical practice-RETRIEVE study.

-S. Tryfon(Thessaloniki, Greece)
+S. Tryfon(Panorama, Greece)

 COI